 We cannot just know the will of God and do it, but we need to do the will of God "from the heart."
 When we desire to do the will of God with our whole heart, God will tell us what to do.
-We will not have to question if we will only listen to what He has to say.
+We will not have to question if only we will listen to what He has to say.